teampheenix/StarCraft-Casting-Tool/README.md

 #### Player Intros
 [![intro-demo](https://user-images.githubusercontent.com/26044736/30003831-4fe09b14-90c4-11e7-9593-439454d4e324.gif)](https://youtu.be/JNuAr63L0wM)

 Include the player Intros as browser sources (using the full height and width of your display), active *Shutdown source when not visible* and assign hot-keys to make the sources visible.
+The content of the intros refresh accordingly if the task *Provide Player Intros* is activated and a game or replay is started in the StarCraft 2 client.
 To automatically hide the browser sources of the player Intros afterwards (only OBS studio) you have to install the [OBS websocket plugin](https://obsproject.com/forum/resources/obs-websocket-remote-control-of-obs-studio-made-easy.466/), activate it in OBS studio, specify the corresponding SCC-Tool settings under *Settings: Connections*, and name the Intro sources accordingly.

 ## Customization

 Some basic options for customization can be found under *Settings: Styles*, for example, alternative stlyes/skins for the Map Icons and option to specify border colors.
-For additional **nearly unlimited customization** of the Map Icons you can make your own custom skins via [CSS](https://www.w3schools.com/css/) by creating new alternative *css*-files and placing them into `OBS_mapicons/src/css/box_styles`, `OBS_mapicons/src/css/landscape_styles`, `OBS_html/src/css/intro_styles`, or `OBS_html/src/css/intro_styles`.
+For additional **nearly unlimited customization** of the Map Icons you can make your own custom skins via [CSS](https://www.w3schools.com/css/) by creating new alternative *css*-files and placing them into `OBS_mapicons/src/css/box_styles`, `OBS_mapicons/src/css/landscape_styles`, `OBS_html/src/css/score_styles`, or `OBS_html/src/css/intro_styles`.
 If you do so, please share your custom skins with this project.

 ## Help, Bug-Report, Suggestions & Contribution